 As well as handling negative publicity online and in the press, we are increasingly asked to help companies that have had their data breached or been victim of a cyber-attack.

 If this has happened to you, it is critically important that you act immediately.
 You will need to communicate with everyone who’s data has been accessed - your staff, your customers, your prospects and probably many other people whose confidential data you have on your system.

-Failure to act quickly, efficiently and properly will jeopardise your company’s reputation and could lead to a loss of business.
+Failure to act quickly, efficiently and properly will jeopardise your company’s reputation and could lead to a loss of business and also hefty fines.

 A data breach occurs when sensitive information or confidential data you hold is accessed by someone without authorisation.

 The data could be in the form of files and documents or contacts you hold on your database and CRM system.